google/highway/README.md

     static target selection and runtime dispatch for hotspots that may benefit from newer instruction sets if available.

-1. Using built-in PPC vector types without a wrapper class.
-This leads to much better code generation with GCC 6.3: https://godbolt.org/z/pd2PNP.
-    By contrast, P0214R5 requires a wrapper.
-We avoid this by using only the member operators provided by the PPC vectors; all other functions and typedefs are non-members.
-2019-04 update: Clang power64le does not have this issue, so we simplified get_part(d, v) to GetLane(v).

 1. Omitting inefficient or non-performance-portable operations such as `hmax`, `operator[]`, and unsupported integer comparisons.
 Applications can often replace these operations at lower cost than emulating that exact behavior.